iCalcreator/iCalcreator/README.md

 ###### Support

-For support use [github.com iCalcreator].
+For support use [github.com/iCalcreator].
 Non-emergence support issues are, unless sponsored, fixed in due time.

 ###### Sponsorship

-Donation using <a href="https://paypal.me/kigkonsult" rel="nofollow">paypal.me/kigkonsult</a> are appreciated.
+Donation using [paypal.me/kigkonsult] are appreciated.
-For invoice, <a href="mailto:ical@kigkonsult.se">please e-mail</a>.
+For invoice, please e-mail</a>.

 ###### Installation